There is someone lies dead in the bushes,

 till Bubbles saw the murder in a dream.

-teenager with facial features
+teenager who possessed the facial features

-like Abe Lincoln; the offender,
+and ears of Abraham Lincoln; the offender,

 white house nearby and drove his mum and teachers